 One element of populism that is mostly absent in Trump speeches is the appeal to the homogenous people.
-However, within a dynamic of people versus elite, Trump would seem like the obvious elite given that he is a billionaire, yet somehow to a significant amount of voters he isn’t.
+However, within a dynamic of people versus elite, Trump would seem like the obvious elite given that he is a billionaire, yet somehow to a significant number of voters he isn’t.
 This is where Trump’s brash behavior might help him.
 Even though he does not mention ‘the people’ that often, he implicitly positions himself as one of them, by behaving differently from the politicians.

 Trump seemingly has some intuitive populism in his speech.
-However, there are also moments were it looks like he does not fully grasp the concept of populism, for example in the following excerpt in speech 4 (appendix 1): “the Talking Heads who are not smart people at all they call them Elite.
+However, there are also moments where it looks like he does not fully grasp the concept of populism, for example in the following excerpt in speech 4 (appendix 1): “the Talking Heads who are not smart people at all they call them Elite.
 My education's better than any of them.
 I'm smarter than they are.”
 Here Trump is framing himself as the elite, which given the populist dichotomy between ‘the pure people’ and ‘the evil elite’ is an odd approach.
-This however, is exemplary for Trump’s personal style.
+This, however, is exemplary for Trump’s personal style.
 His egocentric tendencies sometimes outweigh his populist discourse.

-In conclusion it can be said that both Trump and Salvini have different styles, but with regards to their populism they don’t diverge from each other.
+In conclusion, it can be said that both Trump and Salvini have different styles, but with regards to their populism they don’t diverge from each other.
 Which means that populist leaders in parliamentary systems don’t strike a less radical tone in terms of populism than their presidential counterparts.
 Further evidence for this is Umberto Bossi who proved to be more populist than Trump.
 Therefore, H4 which states that parliamentarism has a moderating effect on populist leaders can be rejected.
 However, the next paragraph focuses on whether this dynamic will be in harmony with how the party leaders function within the context of government.

 The final hypothesis involves the effect of institutional setting on populism within the context of government.
 The grades for each party leader will be repeated one more time.
 Within the parliamentary system Bossi scored a 1, Salvini a 1 and a 0.
 Trump´s speeches on the other hand got rated as followed: 2, 0, 1, 1.
 Salvini and Trump can be compared best as they are both part of the same wave of populism.
 With Trump actually becoming more populist after obtaining governing power, while Salvini retained his level of populism.

 It was expected that leaders in a parliamentary system would radicalize less than their presidential counterparts.
 The reason for this would be that a parliamentary system requires parties to cooperate.
 However, in Salvini´s speeches he did not moderate his tone towards other parties, but he did show a softer tone towards the EU saying the following (appendix 1, speech 12): “I don't resent Europe, I want to be in Europe, but I want to be on an equal footing, and I ask Europe to pay respect to the Italian people, since we are a taxpayer who leaves us every year, five billion more than what comes back.
 So, I pay for the club membership, at least let me play on a level playing field with others.”
 Seemingly Salvini opted to strike a conciliatory tone towards other parties before becoming part of the government.
-During his tenure as minister he chose to strike a polite tone towards the EU.
+During his tenure as minister, he chose to strike a polite tone towards the EU.
 This strategy is focused around maximizing his bargaining power.